Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

 #### First:  Perfect Location to insert this Framework Files.

-- If you use Bootstrap framework, so it is prefered to add fasthelpers files after the bootstrap link and after the style of the page itself that you stand on it now, like the photo below.
+- If you use bootstrap framework, so it is prefered to add fasthelpers files after the bootstrap link and after the style of the page itself that you stand on it now, like the photo below.

 ![image](https://user-images.githubusercontent.com/69651552/96479351-1f26bb80-1239-11eb-91df-bfcd8323f2af.png)